Atlantic Shores South

 Public Meetings

-The in-person meetings will follow an informal open house format with a series of Project information posters staffed by BOEM subject matter experts who can share information with individual attendees.
-Attendees can ask questions one-on-one of BOEM subject matter experts.
-Attendees can provide written comments using a provided comment form or provide oral comments by meeting individually with a court reporter for up to five minutes each.
-If additional accommodations are needed, please contact boempublicaffairs@boem.gov or calling 703-787-1520 7 days prior to the in-person meeting date.
+The in-person meetings followed an informal open house format with a series of Project information posters staffed by BOEM subject matter experts who shared information with individual attendees.
+Attendees were given the opportunity to ask questions one-on-one of BOEM subject matter experts and to submit oral and written comments for the record.

 Holiday Inn Manahawkin/Long Beach Island, 151 Route 72 West, Manahawkin, NJ 08050